aseprite/aseprite/docs/manual/manual.rst

 Scrolling
 =========

+To scroll the image you can keep the ``mouse wheel`` pressed and move the mouse.
-To scroll the image you can press the ``Space bar`` key (and keep it pressed) and then drag the image with the mouse button.
+Also you can press the ``Space bar`` key (and keep it pressed) and then drag the image with any mouse button.

-When you are drawing you will notice that moving the mouse outside the bounds of the editor will scroll the image to continue.
+When you are drawing you will notice that moving the mouse outside the bounds of the editor will scroll the image automatically.
+You can change how much to scroll when the mouse touch the bounds of the editor using the options dialog...
 ``TODO configuration about smooth/big step scroll``

 Selecting